mpellicc/fanta-formazioni-bot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3 License - see the [COPYING](COPYING) file for details.

 ---

-**Disclaimer:** This project is not affiliated with or endorsed by Telegram or any fantasy football league or platform.
+**Disclaimer:** This project is not affiliated with or endorsed by Telegram or any FantaCalcio league or platform.
 It is a personal project created for educational and entertainment purposes.

-Make sure to replace `YOUR_BOT_TOKEN` with your actual Telegram bot token and update the README with any additional information specific to your project.
-You may also want to include a section for troubleshooting or frequently asked questions if applicable.